 I recently carried out some conflict resolution training with one of my clients, who were keen to deal with conflicts in a more positive way and try and reach fair resolutions that worked for all involved.
-Disagreements and conflicts are inevitable when people are working together, and conflict has the potential to create serious problems if not managed effectively – so how do you do this?
+Disagreements and conflicts are inevitable when people are working together, and conflict has the potential to create serious problems if not managed effectively.

 What is conflict?